CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Switch-Hardware-and-Software.md

 For NetQ servers and appliances that have 3ME3 solid state drives (SSDs) installed (primarily in on-premises deployments), you can view the utilization of the drive on-demand.
 An alarm is generated for drives that drop below 10% health, or have more than a two percent loss of health in 24 hours, indicating the need to rebalance the drive.
 Tracking SSD utilization over time enables you to see any downward trend or instability of the drive before you receive an alarm.

-Use the `netq-cl-ssd-util` command to view the SSD information.
+Use the `netq show cl-ssd-util` command to view the SSD information.

 This example shows the utilization for spine02 which has this type of SSD.